 Dispersal: Reproducing from underground stems and seeds.

 Status: Secondary and Prohibited in Tasmania.
+It is also an environmental weed, particularly in open grassland-woodland communitites.

 - It is also a valued medicinal plant by some herbalists.